ways/rutercli/README.md

-A python3 client for ruter.no, made using the API at http://labs.ruter.no/
+A python3 command line client for ruter.no, made using the API at http://labs.ruter.no/

 This client depends on the [tabulate](https://pypi.python.org/pypi/tabulate) Python package.
 To install it, run